 Online Graduate Certificates in Data Science

 Nurses with an MSN can branch into data-driven healthcare with the Nursing Informatics Certificate from Nebraska Methodist College.
-The 17-credit program covers how to ethically use data to create patient-centric strategies.
-It includes two separate practicums.
+The program covers how to ethically use data to create patient-centric strategies.

 Online Master’s Degrees in Data Science